trendscenter/coinstac/design/architecture-requirements.md

 * Continuous feature delivery: ensure we can continually roll out re-architecture features to the current demo.
 Don’t let it stagnate!
 * Create phases of re-architecture: we might not need social features for another 2 years, we might not need a robust computation registry for another 3 years, etc.
 * Define a project management workflow.
 Stick to it!
 * Define a process for adding high-level features and documenting them.
 See [Rust’s RFC repo](https://github.com/rust-lang/rfcs) and [Ember’s RFC repo](https://github.com/emberjs/rfcs) for excellent examples.
 Perhaps design documents can exist in a top-level rfcs or design directory.
 Ensure design documents are followed with issues to track active development.
-Ensure special GitHub labels exist for the design PRs and issues.
+Ensure special GitHub labels exist for the design pull requests and issues.
 (Also: [Swift Evolution](https://github.com/apple/swift-evolution))
 * Don’t attempt to create a schema that encompasses data: this is likely a black hole.
 Sites store data differently; normalizing data via scripts has been a years-long effort.
 Adopt [an existing](http://bids.neuroimaging.io/) spec or leave that responsibility in the hands of computation authors.
 * Build systems such that they’re extensible.
 This should assist the “rapid development” requirement in that changing from, say, Docker to [Singularity](http://singularity.lbl.gov/) is as easy as building a Singularity adapter.